hernantz/blog/content/the-only-bakery-in-town.md

 Little they knew this was a lesson they would have to learn every few generations, despite how determined they were now to not to make the same mistake.

-Except for "The Only Butcher Shop", which was run by a rich and greedy businessman, and who had a monopoly on the meat industry, at least in that town.
+Except for "The Only Butcher Shop", which was run by a wealthy and greedy businessman, and who had a monopoly on the meat industry, at least in that town.

 Someone should do something about it.